 Educational attainment protected recent graduates to some degree from the crisis …

 The level of educational attainment plays a key role when recent graduates seek employment.
 Those with a tertiary level of educational attainment recorded the highest employment rates and were generally better shielded from the risks of unemployment than their peers who entered the labour market with lower levels of educational attainment.
-In 2017, the employment rate of recent tertiary graduates was over 90.0 % in Austria, the Czech Republic, Lithuania, Sweden, Germany, the Netherlands and Malta.
+In 2017, the employment rate of recent tertiary graduates was over 90.0 % in Austria, Czechia, Lithuania, Sweden, Germany, the Netherlands and Malta.
 There were five EU Member States where this indicator was less than 80.0 %, although only two of these recorded rates that were lower than 70.0 %, the exceptions being two of the EU Member States most affected by the financial and economic crisis: Greece and Italy.

 A comparison between employment rates for the whole population (those aged 20–64) irrespective of their level of educational attainment and employment rates of recent graduates shows that graduates generally benefit from the completion of their education.
 In 2017, Greece and Italy were the only EU Member States where the employment rate of recent graduates was lower than the overall employment rate, suggesting that new graduates faced particular challenges to enter the labour market in both of these countries.

 In 2017, the biggest differences in employment rates between recent tertiary graduates and recent generalist graduates (among those aged 20–34) were recorded in Belgium and France, where the former had an employment rate that was 37.4 percentage points higher, while differences of 24-27 points were recorded between these two subpopulations in Romania, Germany, Italy and Bulgaria.

 Recent male graduates in the EU were more likely to find work than their female counterparts